-There are no single associated costs greater than £50 per item on this degree programme.
+There are no other essential costs on this degree programme.

 These estimated costs relate to studying this particular degree programme at Royal Holloway.
 General costs such as accommodation, food, books and other learning materials and printing etc., have not been included, but further information is available on our website.